DominikRoy/RACD/README.md

-# Remote Attestation with Constrained Disclosure ProVerif
+# Remote Attestation with Constrained Disclosure
+We provide the instructions to verify our ProVerif code w.r.t our paper.
+Follwing, we provide the proof of concept of our scheme, where we provide instructions to compile and run the code.

+## ProVerif

 This is the source code used to verify some of the security properties of the Remote Attestation with Constrained Disclosure protocol.